rbchan/applied-popdy/notes.md

 ## For 2024

-- Do M&M sampling exercise
+- Do M&M sampling exercise for mark-recapture

+- Go back to using RMark for closed pop lab?

 - Make tiger example more realistic (more money)